 Like the last time Obama won in 2008, I am in Nigeria when his victory was confirmed after winning Ohio.
 It was about 5.12am, Lagos time.

-About a week after the election, the news seems to have fade, at least in this part of the world.
+About a week after the election, the news seems to have faded, at least in this part of the world.
 For many people, this time around didn’t have the same fierceness as the last one anyway.
 Many who seemed passionate about it either didn’t know why they should care this time around since “Obama hasn’t done anything significant for Africa since the last four years”, or have strong opinions on the president’s stance on gay marriage and abortions.
 Somehow, it seems that the GOP’s message of social conservatism has found its way out of America which has now rejected into every other part of the world open to imported beliefs.

 I have had a number of short but bewildering conversations with Nigerians about the election.
 One of the most bizarre went somewhat like this: